SarahTech-alt/weekend-project-feedback-loop/INSTRUCTIONS.md

 # Task List
 - [x] Install dependencies (npm, redux-logger)
-- [ ] Create a default feedback object and setState as component names and blank values that includes a
+- [x] Create a default feedback object and setState as component names and blank values
-- [ ] Create an object feedbackReducer with the state of default feedback
+- [x] Create an object feedbackReducer with the state of default feedback
 - [ ] Create 7 components (Header, FeelingRating, UnderstandingRating, SupportRating, UserComment, ReviewFeedback, ThankYou )
 - [ ] Use selector in each to access the feedbackReducer
 - [ ] Create dispatch actions to set the values of the parameters in the feedbackReducer